-(a) Any violation of CFRA or its implementing regulations constitutes interfering with, restraining, or denying the exercise of rights provided by CFRA.
+- § 11094.
+Retaliation and Protection from Interference with CFRA and NPLA Rights. - (a) Any violation of CFRA or its implementing regulations constitutes interfering with, restraining, or denying the exercise of rights provided by CFRA.
 "Interfering with" the exercise of an employee's rights includes, for example, refusing to authorize CFRA leave and discouraging an employee from using such leave.
-It would also include an action by a covered employer to avoid responsibilities under CFRA, for example: - (1) Transferring employees from one worksite to another for the purpose of reducing worksites, or to keep worksites below the 50-employee threshold for employee eligibility under CFRA; - (2) Changing the essential functions of the job in order to preclude the taking of leave; and - (3) Reducing an employee's hours available to work in order to avoid employee eligibility and - (4) Terminating an employee when it anticipates an otherwise eligible employee will be asking for a CFRA-qualifying leave in the future. - (b) CFRA's prohibition against "interference" prohibits an employer from discriminating or retaliating against an employee or prospective employee for having exercised or attempted to exercise CFRA rights or giving information or testimony regarding his or her CFRA leave, or another person's CFRA leave, in any inquiry or proceeding related to any right guaranteed under this article.
+It would also include an action by a covered employer to avoid responsibilities under CFRA, for example: - (1) Transferring employees from one worksite to another for the purpose of reducing worksites, or to keep worksites below the 20-employee or 50-employee threshold for employee eligibility under NPLA or CFRA; - (2) Changing the essential functions of the job in order to preclude the taking of leave; - (3) Reducing an employee's hours available to work in order to avoid employee eligibility; and - (4) Terminating an employee when it anticipates an otherwise eligible employee will be asking for a CFRA-qualifying leave in the future. - (b) CFRA's prohibition against "interference" prohibits an employer from discriminating or retaliating against an employee or prospective employee for having exercised or attempted to exercise CFRA rights or giving information or testimony regarding his or herthe employee's CFRA leave, or another person's CFRA leave, in any inquiry or proceeding related to any right guaranteed under this article.
 For example, if an employee on leave without pay would otherwise be entitled to full benefits (other than health benefits), the same benefits would be required to be provided to an employee on unpaid CFRA leave.
-By the same token, employers cannot use the taking of CFRA leave as a negative factor in employment actions, such as hiring, promotions or disciplinary actions; nor can CFRA leave be counted against an employee under "no fault" an employer's attendance policies.

-- (c) Employees cannot waive, nor may employers induce employees to waive, their prospective rights under CFRA.
+By the same token, employers cannot use the taking of CFRA leave as a negative factor in employment actions, such as hiring, promotions or disciplinary actions; nor can CFRA leave be counted against an employee under an employer's attendance policies. - (c) Employees cannot waive, nor may employers induce employees to waive, their prospective rights under CFRA.
 For example, employees (or their collective bargaining representatives) cannot "trade off" the right to take CFRA leave against some other benefit offered by the employer.
 This does not prevent the settlement or release of CFRA claims by employees based on past employer conduct without the approval of a court.
 Nor does it prevent an employee's voluntary and uncoerced acceptance (not as a condition of employment) of a light duty assignment while recovering from a serious health condition.
-An employee's acceptance of such light duty assignment does not constitute a waiver of the employee's prospective rights, including the right to be reinstated to the same position the employee held at the time the employee's CFRA leave commenced or to a comparable position. - (d) All Lindividuals, and not merely employees who are CFRA-qualified, are protected from retaliation for opposing (e.g., filing a complaint about) any practice that is unlawful under CFRA.
-They are similarly protected if they oppose any practice that they reasonably believe to be a violation of CFRA or its implementing regulations. - (e) In addition to retaliation prohibited by CFRA, retaliation is also prohibited by Government Code 12940 and section 11021 of the regulations.
+An employee's acceptance of such light duty assignment does not constitute a waiver of the employee's prospective rights, including the right to be reinstated to the same position the employee held at the time the employee's CFRA leave commenced or to a comparable position. - (d) All individuals, and not merely employees who are CFRA-qualified, are protected from retaliation for opposing (e.g., filing a complaint about) any practice that is unlawful under CFRA.
+They are similarly protected if they oppose any practice that they reasonably believe to be a violation of CFRA or its implementing regulations.

+(e) In addition to retaliation prohibited by CFRA, retaliation is also prohibited by the NPLA and by Government Code 12940 and section 11021 of the regulations.

 Note: Authority cited: Section 12935(a), Government Code.
-Reference: Sections 12940 and 12945.2, Government Code.

-§ 11095.
-Remedies.
-(Reserved.)
+Reference: Sections 12940, and 12945.2, and 12945.6, Government Code; Family and Medical Leave Act of 1993, 29 U.S.C. § 2601 et seq.; and 29 C.F.R. § 825.